manindu/js-circle/src/posts/understanding-javascript-reduce-array-method.md

 ---
-title: "Understanding JavaScript Array Reduce Method"
+title: "Understanding the JavaScript Array Reduce Method"
 date: "2020-05-03"
 author: "Manindu Wijewickrama"
 description: "In this post you will learn how to use the JavaScript reduce method"